Well-posedness of the Dean--Kawasaki and the nonlinear Dawson--Watanabe equation with correlated noise: Introduction

 \subsubsection{Non-equilibrium fluctuations for asymmetric systems}

 Along the motivation of the previous example, a continuum, ``mesoscopic'' description of asymmetric systems is, informally, given by (see \cite[Section 4]{GiaLebPre1999} and Mariani \cite{Mar2010})

-where the bulk diffusion $\Phi'(\rho)$ and the fluctuation intensity $\sqrt{a^{2}(\rho)}$ satisfy a fluctuation-dissipation relation, $\nu(\rho)$ corresponds to the asymmetric, nonlinear transport and $\dot{\xi}^\ve$ has spatial correlation length $\ve$.
-The asymmetric nature of the system in the Eulerian scaling is expressed by the coefficient $\ve>0$ which, in the hydrodynamic limit, causes both the diffusion and fluctuations to vanish.
+where the bulk diffusion $\Phi'(\rho^\ve)$ and fluctuation intensity $\sqrt{a^2(\rho^\ve)}$ satisfy a fluctuation-dissipation relation, $\nu(\rho)$ corresponds to the asymmetric, nonlinear transport and $\dot{\xi}^\ve$ has spatial correlation length $\ve$.
+The asymmetric nature of the system in the Eulerian scaling is expressed by the coefficient $\ve\in(0,\infty)$ which, in the hydrodynamic limit, causes both the diffusion and fluctuations to vanish.

 A concrete example is given by the asymmetric zero range process.
-In this case, we have that $\Phi$ is the mean-local jump rate, $\sqrt{a^{2}(\rho)}=\sqrt{\Phi(\rho)}$, and $\nu(\rho)=\Phi(\rho)$, see, for example, Gon\c{c}alves \cite{Gon2014}.
+In this case, we have that $\Phi$ is the mean-local jump rate, $\sqrt{a^{2}(\rho^\ve)}=\sqrt{\Phi(\rho^\ve)}$, and $\nu(\rho^\ve)=\Phi(\rho^\ve)$, see, for example, Gon\c{c}alves \cite{Gon2014}.
 That is,

-The well-posedness of this class of stochastic PDE with spatially correlated Stratonovich noise was an open problem in the literature, which is solved by the results of the present work.
+where we emphasize that, as in the case of \eqref{1_0000-1}, even in the case of correlated noise this equation had until now lacked a rigorous mathematical meaning.
+The well-posedness of this class of stochastic PDE, with the choice of spatially correlated Stratonovich noise, was an open problem in the literature that is solved by the results of the present work.

-\begin{example} Let $\dot{\xi}^F$, $\Phi$, and $\sigma$ satisfy Assumptions~\ref{assumption_noise}, \ref{assume_1}, and \ref{assume} for $p=2$, and let $\rho_0\in L^2(\TT^1)$ be nonnegative.
+\begin{example} Let $\dot{\xi}^{F,\ve}$, $\Phi$, and $\sigma$ satisfy Assumptions~\ref{assumption_noise}, \ref{assume_1}, and \ref{assume} for $p=2$, and let $\rho_0\in L^2(\TT^d)$ be nonnegative.
 Then there is a unique kinetic solution to

 and each two solutions satisfy \eqref{eq:contraction}. \end{example}

 The asymmetric simple exclusion process corresponds to $\Phi(\rho)=\rho$, $\nu(\rho)=a^{2}(\rho)=\rho(1-\rho)$.
 In this case, the exclusion rule prevents concentration of mass, which allows a much simpler treatment of the stochastic PDE, see \cite{Mar2010} and \cite{FehGesDir2020}.
 However, prior to this work, even for this case it remained necessary to introduce an approximation of the square root $\sqrt{\rho(1-\rho)}$ in order to obtain the well-posedness of the equation.